25 Perfect St. Patrick's Day Recipes

 Cheddar-Topped Shepherd's Pie

 You don't need your own flock to appreciate this traditional pub favorite.
-Even better: both filling and topping can be made ahead.
-Use ground lamb to make it a true shepherd's pie; using beef turns it into a cottage pie!
+Even better: Both the filling and the topping can be made ahead.
+Use ground lamb to make it a true shepherd's pie; using beef turns it into a cottage pie.

 Sugar Cookies with Clovers

-For a Saint Patrick's Day-themed treat, sprinkle a little luck on your sugar cookies.
+For a St. Patrick's Day-themed treat, sprinkle a little luck on your sugar cookies with clover-imprinted treats.